RAE

 Expanding Access to Care

+Rheumatoid arthritis (RA) is the most common form of autoimmune arthritis, affecting more than 1.3 million Americans.
 Early diagnosis and treatment of RA can prevent substantial pain, deformity, and disability.
-Our project uses an established educational model, Project ECHO, to provide remote support to Navajo Area primary care providers who wish to develop expertise in the recognition and management of RA, with the primary goal of improving RA disease-associated outcomes and reducing health disparities.
+Our project uses an established educational model, Project ECHO, to provide remote support to primary care providers who wish to develop expertise in the recognition and management of RA, with the primary goal of improving RA disease-associated outcomes and reducing health disparities.
+We began our work in 2021 with a focus on Navajo Nation, the largest American Indian reservation.
+Since then, we have expanded our mission to support PCPs and community health representatives serving vulnerable populations nation-wide.

 Participate in Our Program